 Even more advanced gymnasts will still have their head contact the floor but they have learned the skill properly to keep the pressure to a minimum.

-- How To Do A Round Off In GymnasticsOne fundamental skill that gymnasts must master is the round off.
-The round off is a key component of backward tumbling passes and dismounts from … Read more
+- How To Do A Round Off (Step by Step)One fundamental skill that gymnasts must master is how to do a round off.
+It’s a key component of backward tumbling passes and dismounts from… Read more: How To Do A Round Off (Step by Step)